glasgowm148/ergonaut-handbook/Guides/ErgoDocsMining.md

 So the general consensus is people would rather deal with the inconsistent rewards until the mining landscape is clearer.

+## Difficulty Adjustment -*now*
+- [EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) is an improved version of Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least squares* method.
+Improvements resulting in a more responsive/smoother DAA are made by shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows:

+ **Epoch = 128 blocks**

+🔹 1.
+Calculate *predictive* difficulty using previous 8 epochs (128 blocks each).
+🔹 2.
+Calculate *classic* difficulty (as done in Bitcoin).
+🔹 3.
+Take average of predictive & classic difficulty.
+🔹 4.
+Limit adjustment so that difficulty is never changed by more than 50% per epoch.

+> **Basics** (*with ideal block times of 120 seconds*):
+>
+> Epoch (how often difficulty is adjusted)= 128 Blocks x 2 min block time = 256min, **so difficulty is adjusted every ~4.26 hrs**
+>
+>  Adjustment Targeting Window  = 8 epochs x 128 blocks x 2 min block time = 2048min, **so difficulty algorithm uses ~34.1 hrs of recent blockchain history to determine next difficulty value**
+{.is-info}

+- Ergo's [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.

+- For an estimate of the upcoming difficulty, check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community member @essaias.

 ## Resources